 The funniest thing about this sweater is that I never actually finished hemming it properly!
 I keep saying I’m going to, and yet here I am, and I still haven’t top stitched.
-On the day I was making this sweater I used some hem stabilizing tape (my favourite knit hemming trick!) and had ironed it along the hem and also sleeve hem.
-It was just before school pickup time and I didn’t have time to topstitch before running out the door – but I really really wanted to wear it.
+On the day I was making this sweater I used some hem stabilizing tape (my favourite knit hemming trick!) and ironed it along the hem and also the sleeve hem.
+It was just before school pick-up time and I didn’t have time to topstitch before running out the door – but I really really wanted to wear it.
 So I did!
-And I just kept wearing it all winter and every time I took it out to wear I thought, oh i better topstitch that hem!
+And I just kept wearing it all winter and every time I took it out to put it on I thought, oh I better topstitch that hem!
 And then I would forget all over again.
 I must say it’s a real testament to the long wearability of the fusible hemming tape – because this sweater is now 18 months old, has been washed and worn repeatedly, and the hem is still holding up fine with nothing but fusible hemming tape.

 As a sewer, it feels wrong to be living with such a hacky hem finished… shouldn’t I sew something?
 Finish it properly?!
-And yet…at this point I think I should just admit that I am never going to hem it properly and just enjoy it ;)
+And yet…at this point, I think I should just admit that I am never going to hem it properly and just enjoy it ;)

 If you’re wondering what the moral of this story is it’s this: Always check your yardage before you cut to make sure you have enough for all your planned projects AND go buy yourself some fusible hemming tape!!